vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Phil knows that Ewan has a boy loft
 Texts to Kenneth - Two months of rent yippee
 Keep gambling den secret
+Cowboy Hat Old Man

 Victor and Rose watch THE SUBSTANCE
 Sinister Minister

 # 03/19/25
 What has Icarus been up to?

+Ewan wants to go talk to Frank
+Ewan is both Dwight and Jim from the office
+Frank picks up Ewan after he tries to walk into oncoming traffic